Everest Base Camp Trek - 14 Days

 • Water purification tablets for safe drinking water

-• Assistant trek guides walking with the group to support as necessary (1 guide for 4 trekkers)
+• Assistant guides walking with the group to support as necessary (1 guide for 4 trekkers)

 • Porters to carry your luggage during the trek (1 porter for two trekkers)